Lisbon, Portugal

 Money-Saving Tips:

-- Shoulder seasons (spring & fall): April-May and September-October offer pleasant weather, fewer crowds, and better accommodation deals.
+- Shoulder seasons (spring and fall) offer pleasant weather and fewer crowds.

-- Booking Timing: Book accommodation and flights in advance, especially during peak summer months (June-August), to secure lower prices.
+- Book accommodation and flights in advance to secure lower prices.

 Local Payment Customs and Tipping Practices:

-- Tipping is not mandatory but appreciated.
-Round up or leave a 5-10% tip at restaurants if the service was good.
+- Tipping is not obligatory but appreciated.
+Round up bills or leave a 5-10% tip at restaurants.

 Best Travel Credit Cards